aimms/how-to/Articles/561/561-openapi-overview.rst

     The OpenAPI generated library translates the response to AIMMS data structures.
     Subsequently, the OpenAPI generated library calls the response hook of the request.

 #.
-The response hook is responsible for translating the data in the OpenAPI library to the datastructures
+The response hook is responsible for translating the data in the OpenAPI library to the data structures
     of the application itself.

 Obtaining OpenAPI generated libraries